March 2

 The National Institute on Aging’s current Chief of the Laboratory of Neuroscience, Mark Mattson, is also one of the biggest researchers of the molecular and cellular mechanisms when it comes to many neurodegenerative disorders, such as Alzheimer’s or Parkinson’s disease.

-In his TEDx talk (you can watch the full video below) he discusses some very interesting issues.
+In his TEDx talk (you can watch the full video below) he discusses some fascinating issues.
 Does he wonder why the normal daily diet includes three square meals plus a snack?
-He claims there is no evidence that proves this is the healthiest eating pattern.
+He claims no evidence proves this is the healthiest eating pattern.

 And yet, lots of money is involved when it comes to convincing people that they should stick to this pattern.
 After all, it’s not like the food industry is going to profit from someone skipping breakfast, is it?